 Do you operate under the belief that willpower and self discipline are the key to weight loss success?
 If so, your self talk around food might sound a bit like an overzealous high school football coach.
 “What were you thinking eating those cookies Steve!?!
 How could you be so stupid??
 If you keep messing up, we’ll never get to 130 pounds…I mean the State Championship!”

 Many people are afraid that showing self compassion is the same as giving themselves unbridled permission to do it again.
-That forcing themselves in line with negative self talk is the only way to keep their compulsions in check
+That forcing themselves in line with negative self talk is the only way to keep their eating in check

 That’s not the case.
 Beating yourself up will just lead to a black hole of negativity and chip away at your self esteem.
 There’s even research that shows self compassion works.
 In one study, women were asked to participate in a ‘food tasting study’ that examined donuts, candy and other sweet treats.
 The women who were given a talk on self compassion and reminded that everyone eats food like this ate significantly less that those who didn’t receive the talk.